 - Your family’s income from savings, other insurance, other sources; and

-The life insurance cost and needs for your age bracket.
-For instance, 35-year-olds with young families and mortgages might need the coverage.
-But 65-year-olds who have paid off their mortgage and have no dependent expenses might not need it, especially because premiums increase significantly as you age.
+- The life insurance cost and your family's outstanding debt.
+For instance, employees with young families and mortgages might need the coverage.
+But older employees who have paid off their mortgage and have no dependent expenses might not need it, especially because premiums increase significantly as you age.

 Life Insurance and AD&D Questions?